BLotApp/BLot/README.md

 ![preview](screenshots/blot_0001.png)

-BLot (Pronounced Beelot) is a small creative coding app inspired by DrawBot and OpenFrameworks.
+BLot (Pronounced Beelot) is a creative coding framework inspired by DrawBot and OpenFrameworks.

 ### Dependencies